-This Knowledge Building badge demonstrates the effective use of knowledge-building structures or strategies where students interact in highly structured ways to acquire facts and information.
+This Knowledge Building microcredential represents the effective use of knowledge-building structures or strategies that support student interaction in highly structured ways to acquire facts and information.

-To earn this 0.25 credit badge you will submit one type of evidence from the list below to demonstrate your successful implementation of knowledge-building strategies and structures.
+To earn this 0.25 credit microcredential you will submit one type of evidence from the list below to demonstrate your successful implementation of knowledge-building strategies and structures.
 You will also complete a short written or video reflective analysis.
-Click Earn This Badge to learn more!
+Click Earn This Microcredential to learn more!

 You will be charged $20 by the badge provider.
 You'll be charged at the point you submit your badge for final review.

-This badge represents much more than simply requiring students to do "group work" or sitting at tables.
-This badge focuses on educators' effective and and consistent use of strategies and structures that build trust, interdependence, and learner knowledge.
+This microcredential represents much more than simply requiring students to do "group work" or sitting at tables.
+This microcredential focuses on educators' effective and and consistent use of strategies and structures that build trust, interdependence, and learner knowledge.

 Cooperative learning: students working together to accomplish shared learning goals with each student achieving their learning goal if and only if the other group members achieve theirs